 Is HVAC a Difficult Job?

-You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-In addition, paid training and a consistent schedule help HVAC professionals fend off some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+The proper experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy items and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be tiring.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-Newer models of heating and cooling systems use less energy or generate it from renewable sources like solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+Newer models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED along with industry training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
 An employer may also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation expands your technical knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

-Like we mentioned earlier, you should be comfortable working outdoors in severe weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+Like we mentioned earlier, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+Having said that, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary